telehash/telehash.github.io/protocol.md

 The two most common cases are with combinations of certain NATs where at least one dynamically maps external ports such that the sending hashname has no way to detect it (often called symmetric NATs), and the other is when two hashnames are on the same local network and their shared NAT doesn't allow them to send public data to each other.
 Typical solutions in other protocols involve using a shared/trusted third party to relay the data via (TURN), and exchanging internal network addresses via a third party.
 There are additional cases that will become more common in the future as well, such as when there are diverse networks and two hashnames are on different ones entirely (one is ip based and the other bluetooth) connected only by a hashname that handles both.

-When a hashname detects that it cannot connect directly with another (there are different detection techniques for the various cases), it sends a `peer` that also includes a `"relay":true` in the request.
-The hashname receiving the `peer` and generating the `connect` must include the relay flag in the connect request.
-Upon receiving a `connect` with the relay flag set in it, that hashname must additionally open a `relay` channel and send the identical `open` packet over the relay as well as sending it to the included ip/port info in the connect.
+When a hashname detects that it cannot connect directly with another (there are different detection techniques for the various cases), it sends a `peer` that also includes a relay path in the [paths](#paths) array.
+Upon receiving a `connect` with the relay path in it, that hashname must additionally open a `relay` channel and send the identical `open` packet over the relay as well as sending it to the included ip/port info in the connect.
 If the relay is the only connectivity established, the subsequent `line` packets may be sent over it.

-A `relay` channel is very simple, the initial packet must contain a `"to":"..."` of the hashname to relay to, and that hashname must be one that the receiving switch already has an open line to.
-The initial relay packet is then sent as-is over the line to the recipient, and any/all packets sent from either side are then relay'd as-is to the other.
-The channel is unreliable and the relayed packets MUST NOT contain any reliability information.
-Only one relay channel must exist between any two hashnames, such that a new relay will become the only response path upon receiving any packet via it.
+A `relay` channel is very simple, every packet must contain a `"to":"..."` of the hashname to relay to, and that hashname must be one that the receiving switch already has an open line to.
+The relay packets are then sent as-is over the line to the recipient, and any/all packets sent from either side are then relay'd as-is to the other.
+The channel is unreliable and the relayed packets must not contain any reliability information.

-To prevent abuse, all switches must limit the volume of relay packets between any two hashnames to no more than five per second from either sender.
+To prevent abuse, all switches must limit the volume of relay packets between any two hashnames to no more than five per second between any pair.
 Any packets over that rate MUST be dropped/discarded.
-This is a fast enough rate for any two hashnames to negotiate additional connectivity (like using a [bridge][]) and do basic DHT queries.
-Any relay state may be discarded after 10 seconds of inactivity.
+This is a fast enough rate for any two hashnames to negotiate additional connectivity (like using a [ext_bridge][]) and do basic DHT queries.
 Switches must also prevent double-relaying, sending packets coming in via a relay outgoing via another relay, a relay is only a one-hop utility and two hashnames must negotiate alternate paths for additional needs.
-Any `peer` requests coming in via a relay must also not have their relay flag set in the accompanying outgoing `connect`.
+Any `peer` requests coming in via a relay must also not have a relay included in their paths.

 <a name="path" />
 ### `"type":"path"` - Network Path Prioritization